 By Matt Ward

-At some point in the life of any pond or lake, vegetation or algae growth is going to have to be controlled.
+At some point in the life of any body of water, pond weeds or algae growth is going to have to be controlled.
 In last week’s blog posting, we mentioned that most of the time this is going to involve herbicides and algaecides.

 All herbicides and algaecides serve particular purposes in particular situations.
 Just like any designed chemistry, these products are designed to be safe to use in the manner directed on the label.